JupiterOne-Archives/docs-old/guides/endpoint-compliance-agent.md

 1. Users should then follow the simple instructions in the activation email to download, install and activate the endpoint agent.

+## Policies

+For details on how to customize your endpoint compliance policy, see the documentation here:

+<a href="https://github.com/Netflix-Skunkworks/stethoscope-app/blob/master/docs/POLICIES.md#supported-practices" target="_blank">Supported Practices</a>

 ## Advanced Use Cases

 For organizations using an automated package deployment tool such as SaltStack or